scruz567/GraphVisualizer/README.md

 Further abstract background information is provided in the FinalReport pdf file.

-Source code includes deeper insights on the overall structure of the proejct.
+Source code includes deeper insights on the overall structure of the project.